dottxt-ai/outlines/README.md

 ### What contributions?

-We curently only accept bug fixes and documentation contributions.
+We currently only accept bug fixes and documentation contributions.
 If you have a feature request, please start a new [discussion](https://github.com/normal-computing/outlines/discussions).
 The issue tracker is only intended for actionable items.